pdhlong/footballstatistics/README.md

 ## testing tool: Jemmy

-We use Sticker to check our project's pull requests
+We use Stickler to check our project's pull requests